-These days, content goes beyond just writing.
+Content goes beyond writing.
 Content is anything that can be used to inform, educate, or entertain an audience.
 Marketers are getting creative when it comes to their content marketing strategy, formulating content that is both static and interactive.
-The goal is for your content to engage and resonate with your audience so they build a connection with your brand.
+The goal of your content is to engage and resonate with your audience so they build a connection to your brand.

 Show your audience that content is king with these seven pieces of marketing content:

-Ebooks can also be used as a way to position a solution that addresses a problem your audience may be experiencing.
-By putting an ebook at the center of your marketing campaign, you can strengthen your brand and use it to build an email marketing list to capture leads.
+Ebooks can also be used as a way to offer a solution to a problem your audience may be experiencing.
+By putting an ebook at the center of your marketing campaign, you can strengthen your brand and use it to build an email marketing list by capturing leads in a highly engaged section of your audience.

 Check out these ebook examples: